solomonantony/database_notes/notes.md

 -- sales: country, year, sales
 - You can prototype with SQLite, then migrate to another SQL database type
 - Alternatives for getting started with a SQLite database:
-Create your own database using the sqlite3 tool
-Use a Python program to create a SQLite database
-Copy a SQLite database file that has already been created
 # Steps used in database interaction
-Import the package for working with the database Establish a Connection between your program and the database The Connection variable is a handshake between program and database Similar in concept to a file variable returned from an open() Get a Cursor variable
+- Import the package for working with the database
+- Establish a Connection between your program and the database
+- The Connection variable is a handshake between program and database
+- Similar in concept to a file variable returned from an open()
+- Get a Cursor variable
-The Cursor lets you submit requests, access results Use the Cursor variable to submit a request
+- The Cursor lets you submit requests, access results
+- Use the Cursor variable to submit a request
-Use the Cursor variable to access and process the results
+- Use the Cursor variable to access and process the results